blubblub/serverless-nest-monorepo/README.md

 **This plugin allows you to use Serverless framework with each microservice from monorepo.
 Each microservice gets separate configuration for Serverless framework.**

-Nest monorepo looks like this:
+Nest monorepo usually looks like this:

 - apps/
   - service1